 This all makes for a pleasant atmosphere, much better than most counter-service spots.
 The wait staff is exceptional but you don’t feel out of place if you show up in shorts and a t-shirt.
 Alfresco Dining offers a nice blend of the experience upstairs and park going feeling.

-Moving on to the menu, it’s surprisingly lengthy!
-There’s a nice variety of food offered and most of the options are ambitious.
+Moving on to the menu, it’s surprisingly lengthy and does change from time to time!
+A few of the items we’ve reviewed towards the end of the post come and go from the menu.
+There’s a nice variety of food offered and most of the options are ambitious, coming in small plate form.

 One of the best options are the Vietnamese Twice-cooked Beef Tacos.
 These are a carryover, or at least very similar to an option that was served in the lounge pre-closure.
 They are served in a wonton shell with beef inside and a Pineapple Mint Salsa.
 All of the flavors worked really well together and the salsa really complimented the tender beef.
 There’s a little bit of a spice to these but they are absolutely delicious and well worth getting.
 The price is a little steep at $16 but that fits in with the rest of the lounge’s price.